 The convenors will form the Implementation Committee.
 They are the Vice-Rector: Academic, Vice-Rector: Research; Vice-Rector: Institutional Change, Strategic Partnerships and Societal Impact; Vice-Rector: Operations; Executive Director: Student Affairs; Vice-Rector: Operations; Registrar; the Qwaqwa Campus Principal, and the Principal of South Campus.
-It will be chaired by the Rector and Vice-Chancellor, deputised by the Vice-Rector: Institutional Change, Strategic Partnerships and Societal Impact and the Vice-Rector: Director: Institutional Change, Strategic Partnerships and Societal Impact and the Vice-Rector: Operation.
+It will be chaired by the Rector and Vice-Chancellor, deputised by the Vice-Rector: Institutional Change, Strategic Partnerships and Societal Impact and the Vice-Rector: Operation.
 This committee will meet quarterly.